gcharalampous/book-notes/my-sourdough/README.md

 ### 5. **Shaping the Dough**
    - After the bulk fermentation, split the dough into two equal parts!
 Cover with a damp towel, and let it rest for 20 minute on the counter.
    - Gently shape your dough into a round ball.
 Use the bulls-eye technique.
 If it’s more blob than ball, just go with it.
-   - Place it in a well-floured proofing basket, seam side up, and cover it with a towel.
+   - Place it in a well-floured proofing basket, flip it upside down, and cover it with a towel.
 Tell it a bedtime story.

 ### 6. **Final Proof**
    - Let the dough rest in the fridge overnight.
 It's basically on a spa retreat, so let it chill (literally).